kubos/kubos/docs/ecosystem/services/app-service.rst

 To manually start an application, the ``startApp`` mutation can be used.

-The mutation has two required arguments: the name of the application to start and the run level which the app should execute with.
-Only one instance of an application with a particular run level may be executed at a time.
-This means that two instances of an app may be running simultaneously, one with the "OnBoot" logic, and one with the "OnCommand" logic.
+The mutation should specify the name of the application to start.
+Only once instance of an application may be running at a time.

 The optional ``config`` input argument allows a custom ``config.toml`` file to be passed to the application.
 If the file is in the app's directory when it is registered, then it may be specified with a relative path.
 Otherwise, we recommend that you use an absolute file path.

 The optional ``args`` input argument allows additional arguments to be passed through to the underlying application.
-These arguments will be passed behind a ``--`` separator.

 The mutation will return three fields: